-Stainless steel and nickel rebounded impressively this month, gaining 5.6% from a low of 72 in April.
-The monthly stainless MMI® registered a value of 76.
+Stainless steel and nickel prices rebounded impressively this month on our index, gaining 5.6% from a low of 72 in April.
+The monthly Stainless MMI® registered a value of 76.

 Demand Not Helping Prices

-End market demand seems to be robust in markets such automotive and residential appliance, although it’s still weak in the energy market due to low oil prices.
+End-market demand seems to be robust in markets such as automotive and residential appliances, although it’s still weak in the energy market due to low oil prices.
 However, a moderate growth in stainless steel demand won’t likely help move prices up too much this year.
 Service centers have excess inventory and that is putting pressure on US mills.
 This glut of inventory is a big contrast from last year when lead times went above the standard, causing service centers to look for alternative sources.

 As my colleague Katie Benchina Olsen pointed out recently, until service centers reduce their inventory backlogs and nickel prices start to improve, service centers will not buy, regardless of price.
 Service centers need to focus on getting their inventories in check before they resume anything resembling regular buying patterns.
 However, the mills are under pressure to book capacity and that could put more pressure on prices if they are not able to think longer-term.